Child Abuse & Neglect Prevention Month

 HTML5 video tags do not appear to be supported by your browser.

 we all have a role to play

-Click on the link below to see a slideshow that showcases our 2016 Child Abuse Prevention Month Campaign where our many friends and partners stood united against child abuse.
-We hope to repeat that again this year!
+Click on the link below to see a slideshow that showcases our Child Abuse Prevention Month Campaign where our many friends and partners stood united against child abuse.
+We hope to repeat that again in 2018!